...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 ⋆ ⋆ ⋆

 As the doors closed over him, Keshi wondered if he’d be able to find his way back to the checkpoint.
-When he tried retracing his steps in his mind, he found he couldn’t remember much of the walk there, and he’d handed the directions over to the receptionist with the money.
+Eiji had stressed to leave his phone back at the apartment, and he’d handed the directions over to the receptionist with the money.

 Except—he wouldn’t need them—he’d have GPS in his head.